AGALYARAMESHKUMAR/Software-Testing-Laboratory/EXP8.md

 ### Test cases for opening bank account:
 # 1.Input parameters checking
-   -Name
+   - Name
-   -Date of Birth
+   - Date of Birth
-   -Photo
+   - Photo
-   -Address Proof
+   - Address Proof
-   -Identity proof
+   - Identity proof
-   -Introducers (if applicable)
+   - Introducers (if applicable)
-   -PAN card
+   - PAN card
-   -Initial deposit
+   - Initial deposit
-   -Whether checkbook / ATM card / Online banking facilities are needed or not -Customer signature
+   - Whether checkbook / ATM card / Online banking facilities are needed or not
+   - Customer signature

 ### Type of account:

-    -Savings account
+    - Savings account
-    -Salary account
+    - Salary account
-    -Joint account
+    - Joint account
-    -Current account
+    - Current account
-    -Secondary account
+    - Secondary account
-    -RD account
+    - RD account
-    -Account for a company
+    - Account for a company

 ### Test cases:
-   -Checking mandatory input parameters
+   - Checking mandatory input parameters
-   -Checking optional input parameters
+   - Checking optional input parameters
-   -Check whether able to create account entity.
+   - Check whether able to create account entity.
-   -Check whether you are able to deposit an amount in the newly created account (and thus updating       the balance) -Check whether you are able to withdraw an amount in the newly created account (after deposit)         (and thus updating the balance)
+   - Check whether you are able to deposit an amount in the newly created account (and thus updating the balance)
+   - Check whether you are able to withdraw an amount in the newly created account (after deposit) (and thus updating the balance)
-   -Check whether company name and its pan number and other details are provided in case ofsalary
+   - Check whether company name and its pan number and other details are provided in case ofsalary account
-    account
-   -Check whether primary account number is provided in case of secondary account -Check whether company details are provided in cases of company's current account -Check whether proofs for joint account is provided in case of joint account -Check whether you are able deposit an account in the name of either of the person in a joint
+   - Check whether primary account number is provided in case of secondary account
+   - Check whether company details are provided in cases of company's current account
+   - Check whether proofs for joint account is provided in case of joint account
+   - Check whether you are able deposit an account in the name of either of the person in a joint